openharmony/docs/en/application-dev/reference/apis/js-apis-bundleManager-elementName.md

 # ElementName

-The **ElementName** module provides the element name information, which can be obtained through [Context.getElementName](js-apis-Context.md).
+The **ElementName** module provides information about an element name.
+The information can be obtained through [Context.getElementName](js-apis-Context.md).

 > **NOTE**